sp-cristiano/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #0x03.
 Shell, init files, variables and expansions
 ##README.md file that describe what each script is doing.

-0-alias ls='rm *' Command will create an alias with name: ls and value: rm *
+alias ls='rm *' Command will create an alias with name: ls and value: rm * \n

+echo "hello $USER" Command will print hello user, where user is the current Linux user. \n